hb020/sds1004x_bode/README.md

 Bode plot with Siglent oscilloscopes (SDS1000X-E, SDS800X-HD, SDS1000X-HD, and probably others) and a non-siglent AWG.

+Can also be used as a regular VXI-11 front-end for the supported AWGs, without the Siglent scope.

 ## Overview

 At a certain point after getting the SDS1204X-E oscilloscope I started to wonder if it might be possible to use the Bode plot function with a non-Siglent waveform generator.
 After some hours of researching and reverse engineering I wrote this Python program which is a small server which emulates Siglent arbitrary waveform generator.

 The oscilloscope connects using LAN to a PC running this program.
 The program makes the oscilloscope think that it communicates with a genuine Siglent signal generator.
 The program extracts the commands sent to the generator, parses them and translates to the command set, which can be understood by the connected to the PC non-Siglent generator.

+This tool can also be used to control the supported AWGs via other VISA tools, independently of a Siglent scope.
+It supports discovery over the network.

 The current version of the program was tested under Linux and MacOS only.
 It will likely work under Windows too, with an up to date python version.